Refresh control in Ubuntu Core

 $ snapcraft validate roadmr-gating roadmr-gated=2 facundo-gated=5 Getting details for roadmr-gated Getting details for facundo-gated Signing validations assertion for roadmr-gated=2 Signing validations assertion for facundo-gated=5

-- At the moment, validations can only be issued to gate snaps which have a release on the stable channel at the moment of creating the validation.
-(There’s a snapcraft bug for this).
+- At the moment, validations by snap name can only be issued to gate snaps which are public and have a release on the stable channel at the moment of creating the validation.
 This is because